vcc1432/coffee-project/README.md

 ## Future improvements, features and fixes

-Since there was limited time to set up this application, I have some ideas for future improvements.
-Given an extra day for the assignment:
+Since there was limited time to set up this application, I have a few ideas for future improvements:
-- I would have set up tests in Jest and Enzyme.
+- Tests in Jest and Enzyme would have been set up.
-- If the user would click an item in the list, this would trigger a modal-screen to pop up, styled according to [this example](https://coffee-varieties.now.sh/ui-reference.png).
+- Detail pages: If the user would click an item in the list, this will trigger a modal-screen to pop up, styled according to [this example](https://coffee-varieties.now.sh/ui-reference.png).
 It would be a child of the Variety.js component, and would therefore have access to its props.
   - The modal will be a resuable component, that will be shown on click on a card, and closed when the user clicks outside of the modal.
 - Show an error message when api data fetch failed.
 - Currently, the options in the filters are harcoded.
-I would dynamically fetch the [schema](https://coffee-varieties.now.sh/schema/varieties.json), find the enums for the quality and resistance types, and pass them as props to the Filter component.
-I would map through the options and assign them the correct value and label.
+Instead, the [schema](https://coffee-varieties.now.sh/schema/varieties.json) would be dynamically fetched to find the enums for the quality and resistance types, and pass them as props to the Filter component.
+After that, the options will be mapped and assigned the correct value and label.
-  - For countries, as they are not described in the schema, I would map through the fetched data and push all the countries in an array (remove duplicates).
+  - For countries, as they are not described in the schema, the fetched data would be mapped and all the countries will be pushed into an array, which is also passed to the Filter.js component (duplicates removed).